dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Summary

-**Your G-code files and data belong to you and stay with you.** gcoder is a tool that runs entirely on your device.
+**Your G-code files and data belong to you and stay with you.** g-coder is a tool that runs entirely on your device.
 We do not see, store, or use your data in any way.
-Your privacy is not compromised by using gcoder.
+Your privacy is not compromised by using g-coder.

 ---

-*gcoder – Privacy-First 3D Printing Specification Generator*
+*g-coder – Privacy-First 3D Printing Specification Generator*